 You continue your run on a variety of trails with the early stages of the race dominated by interesting rocky trails as you traverse across Little and Great Sugarloaf Mountains, passing by the scenic , on-route to the Wicklow Way – a 132 km walking trail stretching south out of the Irish capital Dublin.

-The middle-section of the race offers nearly every type of good trail imaginable, a few sections of quiet country road, and plenty of ups and downs to keep you challenged and entertained.
-Wicklow is called ‘The Garden County’ for a reason and you pass by many of the national park’s highlights including the Powerscourt Waterfall and Lough Tay (‘The Guinness Lake’) before a big loop on the newly upgraded ‘Roundwood Reservoir’ trails signals the beginning of your return journey to Bray.
+The middle-section of the race offers nearly every type of good trail imaginable with a few sections of quiet country road and plenty of ups and downs to keep you challenged and entertained.
+Wicklow is called ‘The Garden County’ for a reason and you pass by many of the national park’s highlights including the Powerscourt Waterfall and Lough Tay (‘The Guinness Lake’) viewpoint before a loop on the newly upgraded ‘Roundwood Reservoir’ trails signals the beginning of your return journey to Bray via Belmont Estate.